Your diagnosis

 The Silent Witness

 present, read-receipted, completely silent.
-Eyes only.
+But they see everything.

 See LURK's full file →